caroltoscani/orangehrm-automation/README.md

 ## Reusable Components

 ### LoginComponent
+- Encapsulates low-level login interactions.
-- Accepts username and password.
+- Handles credential input and form submission.
-- Performs login and validates successful authentication (presence of the dashboard).
+- Validates successful authentication via dashboard visibility.

 ### LeftNavigation
-- Provides navigation to any left menu item by name.
+- Provides navigation to left menu items by name.
-- Handles both desktop and mobile layouts.
+- Adapts behavior for desktop and mobile layouts.
-- Uses direct route navigation for mobile viewports where UI layout blocks pointer interactions.
+- Uses direct routing on mobile to avoid UI overlay issues.

-### Assertion Handling
+### Assertion Utility
-- Assertions rely on Playwright’s built-in `expect` API.
+- Centralized assertion wrapper with automatic screenshot capture.
 - On failure:
-  - Screenshots are automatically captured.
+  - A full-page screenshot is generated with a timestamp.
-  - Traces are retained for debugging.
+  - The screenshot path is logged for debugging.

 ---

-## Test Scenario — Attachment Management
+## Test Scenarios

-The following scenario is automated:

-1. Login to OrangeHRM.
-2. Navigate to **My Info** using the left navigation component.
-3. Validate that a default attachment (`test.png`) exists.
-4. Upload a new attachment with a comment.
-5. Save the attachment.
-6. Validate that:
-   - The total number of attachments is updated.
-   - Attachment fields contain valid values.
-7. Extract and store the file size of the newly uploaded attachment.
-8. Delete the uploaded attachment.
+### Login Scenario
+1. Open the login page
+2. Enter valid credentials
+3. Submit the login form
-9. Validate that only the original attachment remains.
+4. Validate that the dashboard is displayed

+This is a critical smoke test and a prerequisite for all authenticated flows.

 ---

+### Attachment Management – My Info

+1. Login to OrangeHRM
+2. Navigate to **My Info**
+3. Validate that the default attachment (`test.png`) exists
+4. Upload a new attachment with a comment
+5. Save the attachment
+6. Validate that the attachment list is updated
+7. Extract and store the file size of the uploaded attachment
+8. Delete the uploaded attachment
+9. Validate that only the original attachment remains

+This scenario validates a full CRUD flow involving file handling and UI state.

+---

 ## Cross-Browser & Mobile Coverage

-The project supports execution on multiple environments:

 ### Desktop Browsers
 - Chromium
 - Firefox

-### Mobile Emulation (Playwright Devices)
+### Mobile Emulation
 - Samsung Galaxy S21
 - iPhone 14
 - iPhone 14 Pro Max

-Mobile execution uses Playwright’s built-in device emulation to validate responsive behavior without external dependencies.
+Mobile execution uses Playwright device emulation and includes navigation adaptations for responsive layouts.

 ---